 The Topical Fire Report Series explains that “In 2014, adults ages 50 or older had a greater relative risk of dying in fires than the general population.
 Those ages 85 and older had the highest risk of fire death.”
 They go on to report that in 2014 alone, there were over 3,000 fire related deaths in the United States.

 Having the additional all-around monitoring protection is a beneficial option to consider, as it will not only protect you during medical events but also during unforeseen emergencies like carbon monoxide leaks, smoke and fire.
 If you are interested in adding these lifesaving services to your medical alert system’s monitoring package, speak with various company representatives to see which company offers you the most protection, while meeting your other needs and criteria.

 Having the highest level of emergency alert monitoring could be a matter of life and death.Make sure you find exactly what you’re looking for so that you and your loved ones can have the peace of mind to live independently and securely for longer.
-Check out our list of the top medical alert providers to get started.
+Check out our list of the best elderly monitoring systems and the top medical alert providers to get started.